-The Herne Bay Improvement and Conservation Trust met for the first time on 12 March 2004, its aim was to increase awareness of the town’s history and enhance its attractions through improvement and conservation.
+Herne Bay Improvement and Conservation Trust aim to increase awareness of the town’s history and enhance it’s attractions through improvement and conservation.

-The Trust’s first project was to commission the series of illustrated heritage boards which can be seen on the sea front marking points of interest from the Pier to the Downs.
-They include the Diver’s Arms (home of one of the world’s first divers), the clock tower (a wealthy widow’s gift to the town) and the bouncing bomb of the Dambusters – the board is close to the statue of the bomb’s inventor, Dr Barnes Wallis, on Beacon Hill.
+The trust’s first project was to commission the series of illustrated heritage boards which can be seen on the sea front, marking points of interest from the Pier to the Downs.
+They include the Diver’s Arms, the clock tower and the bouncing bomb of the Dambusters.
+The board is close to the statue of the bomb’s inventor, Dr Barnes Wallis, on Beacon Hill.